Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 This Framework is a template project.
 It doesn´t have a *project.json* file.
 Instead this project contains a template.json file inside the *.local* folder.

-To use this template you must clone this repository and place the resulting folder inside *%localappdata%/UiPath/ProjectTemplates*.
+To use this template you can download the latest release from this repository and unzip the release into *%localappdata%/UiPath/ProjectTemplates* folder.
-Restart Studio and you can create a new process from this template.
+Restart Studio and you can create a new process from this template from now on.

 ## Features
 ### Parallel Processing Data